M60 machine gun: Design

-As with all such weapons, it can be fired from the shoulder, hip, or underarm position.
-However, to achieve the maximum effective range, it is recommended that a bipod-steadied position or a tripod-mounted position be used, and the gun fired in bursts of 3–5 rounds.
-The weapon is heavy and difficult to aim when firing without support, though the weight helps reduce the felt recoil.
-The large grip also allowed the weapon to be conveniently carried at the hip.
-The gun can be stripped using a live round of ammunition as a tool.
+The M60 was designed to be able to be effectively fired from the shoulder, hip, or underarm positions.
+However, to achieve the maximum effective range, it was primarily intended that the weapon be employed from a bipod or a tripod, and the gun fired in bursts of 3–5 rounds.

 The M60 is often used with its own integrated bipod or with the M122 tripod.
 The M60 is considered effective up to 1,100 meters when firing at an area target and mounted on a tripod; up to 800 meters when firing at an area target using the integral bipod; up to 600 meters when firing at a point target; and up to 200 meters when firing at a moving point target.
 United States Marine Corps doctrine holds that the M60 and other weapons in its class are capable of suppressive fire on area targets out to 1,500 meters if the gunner is sufficiently skilled.

-Originally, an experimental M91 tripod was developed for the M60, but an updated M2 tripod design, which became the M122, was selected over it.
-The M122 was replaced in the 2000s (decade) by a new mount, in time for the M60 to also be used with it.